Reliability Data 4 min read Updated 19 Jan 2026 at 12:58

 Polestar vs National Average

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Polestar model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Polestar models sold in the UK from 2000 to 2023.

 How Polestar Compares to Rivals